caolan/async/intro.md

 ### Subtle Memory Leaks

-There are cases where you might want to exit early from async flow, when calling an Async method insice another async function:
+There are cases where you might want to exit early from async flow, when calling an Async method inside another async function:

 ```javascript
 function myFunction (args, outerCallback) {